afmklk/hacs-krmi-xcntr/README.md

 ## Requirements
 ### Hardware Compatibility
 This integration has been tested with:
-- Kermi IFM: x-center 40 (control system), Firmware version 1.5.110.260
+- Kermi x-center control: x-center 40 (firmware version 1.5.110.260), x-center pro (1.6.5.44)
-- Kermi Heat pump: x-change dynamic (air/water heat pump), Firmware version 6.3
+- Kermi heat pumps: x-change dynamic, x-change dynamic pro

 Other Kermi heat pump models with x-center interface module should also work.
 ### Remote Servicing via Kermi x-center Portal
-Your Kermi x-center must be connected to the internet and registered with the x-center portal to enable remote servicing.
+Your Kermi x-center control interface must be connected to the internet and registered with the x-center portal to enable remote control.
 See https://www.kermi.com/en/de/products/heat-pumps/x-center-controller/ for details.
 To register, go to https://portal.kermi.com/xcenterui.

 ## Installation